-If, for some reason, you want to keep your mail looking fresh and new, you may ask, “how do you open a sealed envelope in the microwave?”
+If for some reason, you want to keep your mail looking fresh and new, you may ask, “how do you open a sealed envelope in the microwave?”
 The best microwaves offer a safe place to heat, defrost, or reheat food.
 Additionally, they provide heating for hot packs when you are sick.
-However, certain materials should not enter a microwave while it runs for an extended time, including cloth and paper.
+However, certain materials should not enter a microwave while it runs for an extended time, including cloth and paper, as they are not microwave-safe.
 If you want a quick meal to make in the microwave, check out how to make pizza in a mug.

 Placing an envelope in the freezer may cause the seal to break.